 They are.
 I see it.
 And I’ve seen examples.
 I do lots of mentoring and I reached out to lots of people, and I’ve been given way too many examples, across the industry, where women are discriminated against.
 They either have been on maternity leave, or because they work part-time, or because they’ve got responsibilities at home.

 There are so many reasons women are discriminated against, but while we’re talking about flexibility, they are discriminated against because of flexibility.
-Yes, we’re talking a little bit today about the policies for men, and I think those policies are really important, but we can’t lose sight of the fact that we’ve still got a broader issue here and how organizations view and accept and embrace flexibility.
+Yes, we’re talking a little bit today about the policies for men, and I think those policies are really important, but we can’t lose sight of the fact that we’ve still got a broader issue here and how organisations view and accept and embrace flexibility.

 When I was approached about this particular job, I sat down with the CEO, David Locke, and the job sounded amazing.
 The company sounded amazing.
-I asked David the question, “What will this look like for me from a flexibility perspective, because I have young family and this is critical to me that I have flexibility?”
+I asked David the question, “What will this look like for me from a flexibility perspective, because I have young family and this is critical to me that I have flexibility?”.

-I think for any organization out there, if they are not embracing flexibility for men and women, if you are discriminating against men or women, based on flexibility, you’re just losing talent and you will not attract talent.
-And that’s a huge risk for an organization.
+I think for any organisation out there, if they are not embracing flexibility for men and women, if you are discriminating against men or women, based on flexibility, you’re just losing talent and you will not attract talent.
+And that’s a huge risk for an organisation.
 You look at the financial services sector, it’s a people business and there is so much demand for talent.
 There is so much competition.
 You must be able to offer flexibility.

 Hilary: That’s a really strong message though, isn’t it?
 People are more aware, now than ever, that they have some bargaining power.
 I think if you’re going to be attracting talent by looking at your internal culture, your policies and procedures, that provide a greater balance for families, women, and men.

-That’s a strong message to say that the talent pool is going to be reduced for your organization if we don’t start coming up to speed with some of these flexibility, and other family friendly, policies.
+That’s a strong message to say that the talent pool is going to be reduced for your organisation if we don’t start coming up to speed with some of these flexibility, and other family friendly, policies.

 Hilary: So, multiple pieces of research predict that it will still be at least a hundred years before we reach gender equality.
 And obviously this issue forms a part of that striving towards a gender equal society.
 It’s not a great legacy for any of us to leave, but how confident do you feel about the future?
 Do you feel as though we’re making inroads into opportunities for women and for men to live a different type of life?